joseantonio2001/secure_framework/README.md

     * Uses `nonces` for compatibility with Rails 7's internal scripts (Turbo/Importmaps).
     * Includes specific `sha256` hashes to securely allow necessary framework features (like `turbo_confirm`) to function without weakening the overall policy.

+6. **Comprehensive Security Headers:**
+    * Uses the `secure_headers` gem to create a policy at `config/initializers/secure_headers.rb`.
+    * Applies headers like `X-Frame-Options`, `X-Content-Type-Options`, and `Referrer-Policy` to defend against a wide array of browser-based attacks.
+    * It is configured to work harmoniously with the native Rails CSP, avoiding conflicts.

 ## Demonstration Application & Testing

 To verify that the framework functions as expected, validation is performed through a demonstration application (`demo_app`) that integrates the gem. **All security tests are located and run within this application**, serving as a real-world use case.